Florina: History

-Lynkestis of Upper Macedonia was situated east of the Prespa lake.
+Lynkestis of Upper Macedonia was situated east of lake Pespa.
 According to N. G. L. Hammond, Lyncestae in the region of Florina were an Epirotic tribe and talked the Northwest Greek dialect.
 The ancient settlement of Melitonus was located in the area of Florina.

 Within the boundaries of the present-day city lie the remains of a Hellenistic era settlement on the hill of Agios Panteleimon.
 Archaeologists excavated on the site in 1930–1934, but a hotel was later built over the ruins.
 Excavations began again in the 1980s and the total excavated area is now around 8,000 metres square.
 The buildings uncovered are mostly residential blocks, and the range of finds suggests that the site was continuously inhabited from the 4th century BC until its destruction by fire in the 1st century BC.
 Many of these finds are now on display in the Archaeological Museum of Florina.

 The town with its present name is linked to the Byzantine Chloron.
 It is first mentioned in 1334, when the Serbian king Stefan Dušan established a certain Sphrantzes Palaeologus as commander of the fortress of Chlerenon.
 By 1385, Florina had fallen to the Ottomans.
 In the early period of Ottoman rule, Florina was a Christian town with a partially fortified Ottoman garrison.
 An Ottoman defter (cadastral tax census) for the year 1481 records a settlement of 243 households.

 The Muslim community existed for five centuries in Florina and they constructed various public and religious buildings.
 Ottoman traveller Evliya Çelebi passed through Florina in the seventeenth century.
 He wrote Florina consisted of six neighbourhoods and had 1500 homes, one tekke, several mosques, madrasas and mektebs, two bathhouses and two inns.
 At the time, some of these buildings were newly constructed or churches which had been converted.
 Under Ottoman rule, Florina was a regional economic and administrative centre, the seat of a kaza and belonged to a sanjak within the Vilayet of Monastir.
 Several attacks by Bulgarians and Muslim Albanians occurred between the 17th and 18th centuries.
 In 1823 the Ottomans destroyed the anchorages of churches and Muslim Albanians pillaged Florina, due to the Greek War of Independence.